blue ribbon for child abuse prevention month

 spreading awareness about child prevention

-Schools and early childhood centers often lead the way with age-appropriate programming, such as coloring activities and classroom discussions about personal safety and trusted adults.
-Educators and caregivers can use simple tools—like storytelling and role-play—to help children understand their rights and recognize warning signs.
+Schools and early childhood centers often lead the way with age-appropriate programming.
+Partner with local schools and libraries to host storytelling sessions, coloring activities, and classroom discussions about personal safety and trusted adults.
+Use books, puppets, and role-play scenarios to help children understand their rights and recognize warning signs in a safe, empowering way.

 Social Media and Public Engagement